jcchurch/HuntTheYetiAlexa/README.md

 Once the hunter has figured out the direction of the wumpus, the hunter should throw a spear.
 To throw the spear, say 'launch the spear north', or 'throw south', or 'attack east'.

+## Understanding This Code

+It is recommended that you study the [sample code provided by Amazon Echo Skill Team](https://github.com/amzn/alexa-skills-kit-js).
+There are several sample applcations to help you get started.

+To prepare this project for uploading, move into the `src` folder.

+    cd src

+Then zip the project.

+    zip -r yeti.zip *

+Then upload the zip file produced.

 ## Attributions

 ### Game itself.